SillyTavern/SillyTavern-Docs/Usage/Core_Concepts/data-bank.md

 -   Vectorize All - forcibly ingests the embeddings for all unprocessed files.
 -   Purge Vectors - clears the file embeddings, allowing to recalculate their vectors.

-!!! warning Warning
+!!! info Note
-"Chat vectorization" settings are out of the scope of this guide and is covered on the [Chat Vectorization](https://docs.sillytavern.app/extensions/chat-vectorization/) page.
+For "Chat vectorization" settings see [Chat Vectorization](/extensions/Chat-vectorization.md).
 !!!

 ## Conclusion